Paradigm-Dev/docs/Terminal.md

 [<img src="https://www.theparadigmdev.com/relay/img/paradigm.png" alt="Logo" width="150" height="150"></img>](https://www.theparadigmdev.com/)
 # Terminal

 The terminal is the administrative interface to the database.
 It is only accessible by administrators.
+To access the Terminal, open the navigation drawer and click the Terminal button, it is in between your username and the log out button.
+Please do not abuse the Terminal.
+All Terminal actions are logged.
+Any abuse of the Terminal system will result in account deletion and IP ban.

 ## Table of Contents
 1. [`set`](https://github.com/Paradigm-Dev/docs/blob/master/Terminal.md#set)